 ong ago when wishing still wielded some result, in times of old when nature and humanity were on more favorable terms, a crown and sword were forged from enchanted gold.
 The crown bestowed its ruler's kingdom with good fortune.
 The sword bearer's army overcame its enemies.
 By head or by hand, the magical gold took on a reflection of their owner's heart.
 If merciful, the gold became inlaid with exquisite jewels.
-If cruel, the precious metal grew encrusted with sharp spines.
-And because fate, luck, and karma are fond of irony, the enchanted gold could be stolen or lost.
+If cruel, the precious metal grew encrusted with sharp spines; and because destiny is fond of irony, the enchanted gold could be lost or stolen.

 "Such a long, big, beautiful suit!"
 The narcissistic king, whom once considered marrying a fair cousin half his age, but his love for himself won out, turned to admire his reflection in a large blown-glass bubble.
 "This is what winning looks like.
 There has never been a time, with few exceptions, that a king ever looked this good," he proclaimed to his court of parasitic sycophants.
 Suddenly the heavy doors of the throne room opened.
 A farmer burst in accusing the tailors of stealing nosebags from his horses.
 The king looked down at the robe and realized what it was made of.
 The deceitful pair was roughly thrown into the dungeon.

 The miscreant king sat for some time lost in thought.
 At last he said to his obsequious underlings, "What value is the finest robe if it can be destroyed by moths.
 I mean a lot of moths.
 I must have the partner of my mystic crown, its sword.
-Send my spies to find the enchanted sword and bring it back to me, I used to get everything that I wanted, then I shall be invincible for all times, period."
+Send my spies to find the enchanted brand and bring it to me.
+I used to get everything that I wanted, then I shall be invincible for all times, period!"

-Princess Sojourner heard the piercing cries and rushed to her father's chamber.
+Princess Sojourner heard the paroxysm of weeping and rushed to her father's chamber.
 The girl found councilors gathered around in sorrow.
 "Oh, do not be downcast," her expression hardened in determination.
 "I will regain the sword."
 The advisers were unsure, but the princess was very clever and could do a good deal more than just ride about in a fancy coach seated on cushions.
 The emperor had great faith in his daughter and bestowed her with his ancestral suit of armor.